I’m a Therapist. Here’s How to Help Your Partner with ED

 Lots of guys associate ED drugs with older men and have concerns about the way their partners might react if they take them.

-The fact is that ED medications — like sildenafil (the active ingredient in Viagra), Stendra (or the generic avanafil), tadalafil (or the brand-name Cialis) — are highly effective at improving sexual function.
+The fact is that ED medications — like sildenafil (the active ingredient in Viagra Connect®) and tadalafil (generic Cialis Together®) — are highly effective at improving sexual function.
 Still, many men are hesitant to try them.

 These medications belong to a class of drugs called PDE5 inhibitors.
 They work by dilating the blood vessels that provide the penis with its blood supply.
 This improves blood flow and helps men with erectile dysfunction maintain a firm erection during sex.

-All these medications come in tablet form, making them easy for your partner to use about 15 to 60 minutes before sex.
+All these medications come in tablet form, making them easy for your partner to use about 15 to 60 minutes before sex, depending on the medication.

 If your partner brings up the topic of ED medications, let them know you’re comfortable with them using prescription medication to improve their sexual performance and reduce the severity of their ED.